O Maker, hear my cry:

 Despite everything going as smooth as it could, Carion faced his toughest battle to date that would irrevocably change his perspective….

 Carion was never really a fan of magic and the power it held in Tevinter.
 However, facing Venatori like this made his opinions on mages as a whole worse, believing them to all be power hungry and manipulative.
-His distraction was mostly successful until he was met with Roland Kerimow, a powerful blood mage and the leader of the Nessus operation.
-Carion threw himself at the mage without a thought but found himself contorted and broken beyond belief.
-Roland barely blinked as he used Carion’s open wounds against him, taking control of the rogue and urging his underlings to handle him.
-He was slashed across the face and beaten senseless, loosening his right canine tooth in the process.
-He’d have been killed had Varric not showed up and saved his life by killing Roland.
+His distraction was mostly successful until he was met with Roland Kerimow, a highly regarded magister and a powerful blood mage in his own rights.
+Carion had only a vague idea how stronger Kerimow was but he truly didn't expect what was to come.
+He threw himself at the mage without a second thought and quickly found himself contorted and broken beyond belief.
+Roland was resourceful and used the rogue's open wounds against him.
+Not only did he take some of his blood but he left him powerless, clotting the blood in his veins and threatening to let them burst.
+But he didn't.
+Instead, he had his fun with Carion and allowed his underlings to handle him further.
+He was slashed up and beaten senseless within an inch of his life.

 In Rialto & Hereafter

-Over the years, Carion never stayed in one place for too long.
+After fleeing the city, Carion never stayed anywhere for too long.
 That was until he came to Rialto.
-While passing through the city, he met Josifen Harkorna, an elven woman with a knack for expression.
+While passing through the city, he met Josifen Harkorna, an elven woman with a knack for expression and tattooing.
 The pair met by chance and Josifen took an interest in him; both as a muse and canvas.